jobsta/albumapp-flask/README.rst

     $ mkdir instance && mkdir instance/log

-- Copy *config.py* into *instance/config.py*
+- Copy the example configuration *config.py* into *instance/config.py*

 .. code:: shell

     $ cp config.py instance

-- Activate virtual environment (if not already active):
+- Activate the virtual environment (if not already active):

 .. code:: shell

     $ . env/bin/activate

-- Create database (creates albumapp.sqlite db in instance directory):
+- Create a database (creates albumapp.sqlite in the instance directory):

 .. code:: shell

     $ flask db create

-- Compile translation files so labels can be used in the application (generates messages.mo next to messages.po):
+- Compile all translation files so the labels can be used in the application (generates messages.mo next to messages.po):

 .. code:: shell